How to Delete a Facebook Page the Right Way for Tech Brands

 Download all important data, such as posts, media, and analytics.

-Inform your target audience:
+Always inform your audience:

 Check admin access: